robinhood/faust/docs/userguide/streams.rst

         print(w.amount)

-Do note that the worker must be started first (or at least the app), for this to work, and the stream iterater probably needs to be started as an :class:`asyncio.Task`, so a more practical example is:
+Do note that the worker must be started first (or at least the app), for this to work, and the stream iterator needs to be started as an :class:`asyncio.Task`, so a more practical example is:

 .. sourcecode:: python